401(k) Rollover Options After Leaving a Job

 - Choosing an indirect rollover without understanding the 20% withholding.
 When your old plan sends you a check, they withhold 20% for federal taxes.
 To complete the rollover tax-free, you must deposit 100% of the original balance into the new account within 60 days, including the 20% that was withheld, from your own funds.
 If your balance was $80,000, the check arrives for $64,000, and you need to find $16,000 from savings to deposit the full $80,000.
 Most people do not realize this until after the check arrives (Source: IRS Rollovers Page).

 - Missing the 60-day indirect rollover deadline.
 Sixty days is not two months.
 It is exactly 60 calendar days, including weekends and holidays.
 If you deposit the funds on day 61, the IRS treats the entire amount as a taxable distribution.
-There is no grace period, and waivers are rare and difficult to obtain (Source: IRS Publication 590-A).
+No grace period applies, and waivers are rare and difficult to obtain (Source: IRS Publication 590-A).

 - Doing nothing and forgetting about the account.
 An old 401(k) left with a former employer still charges administrative fees.
 Over a decade, those fees compound against a balance that receives no new contributions.
 Worse, if the employer changes plan providers or goes out of business, tracking down your money becomes significantly harder.